Washington County, WI Marriage License Information

 No, unfortunately you can't get married by proxy in Washington County or anywhere else in Wisconsin.

 Common Law Marriages

 A common law marriage is an informal marriage that doesn't hold the same legal authenticity of a standard marriage.
 It's based on an accepted understanding between the partners that you're basically cohabitating.

 Is a common law marriage a legal option for me instead of undergoing a conventional marriage?

 No, Washington County will not issue marriage licenses for common law marriages.
 Wisconsin does not recognize common law marriages.
 Not even if you were common law married in another state.
 Very few states still do.

 Same-Sex Marriage Recognition

 Are same sex marriages legal?

 Yes, Washington County will issue marriage licenses to same-sex couples.
-Alabama recognizes same-sex marriages as valid as any other marriage.
+Wisconsin recognizes same-sex marriages as valid as any other marriage.